 I have degrees in Materials Science/Engineering and Psycholinguistics so I have a strong background in many different science and language arts subjects.
 I worked professionally as a scientist/engineer for more than 20 years.
 After I retired, we homeschooled a number of subjects and I taught as a substitute sometimes at Oasis School, a private K-8 school.
-I have tutored math and science at a number of levels.
-The languages I have studied include German, Japanese and Latin.
+Other functions I filled at the school included working on their school board, assisting with PR/marketing, creating and running a large school fund raiser (Savor the Flavor, a 'taste of Tri-Cities' type of event), and doing administrative work in the office.
+I have tutored math and science at a number of levels, with my own kids and with many others, and coordinated the WA State Math Olympiad for several years.
+The languages I have studied include German, Japanese and Latin and I have worked with many Japanese, both adults and young people, to improve their English proficiency as well as with younger students to improve their reading and writing abilities.
 I also have a strong background in number of fiber crafts (basketry, box beading, sewing, crochet) and kitchen skills, having a strong interest for many years in eating locally produced food that is as unprocessed as possible.
-I volunteer with the only local food co-op in the area, focused on supporting local producers and consumers with organic or sustainably produced goods.
+I volunteered with the only local food co-op in the area, focused on supporting local producers and consumers with goods produced organically or sustainably.

 I have degrees in Materials Science/Engineering and Psycholinguistics so I have a strong background in many different science and language arts subjects.
 I worked professionally as a scientist/engineer for more than 20 years.
 After I retired, we homeschooled a number of subjects and I taught as a substitute sometimes at Oasis School, a private K-8

 Great lesson...
 I feel great about the lesson and what the future has to hold.
 Within the first lesson I have already learned some tips to help not only my math section but test taking as well.